knopsmedia/gunrat-gunfire/INSTALL.md

 ### Download Product Information

 This command is idempotent.
 Use it to fetch new product information.
+Tested with 2GB of RAM.

 ```
 $ php -dmemory_limit=2G download-product-info.php